AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/FrameValues/_ctor.md

 FrameValues Constructor
 =======================
-AutomationML 2.1 APICreating a new FrameValues object with initially all values set to 0.0
+Creating a new FrameValues object with initially all values set to 0.0

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)